innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

     if pending:
         yield Entity(pending.label, pending.start, pending.end)
 ```
+Here, input is a list of predicted labels (possibly containing illegal transitions).
+This function generates triplets
+of `label`, `start`, `end`.
+Where `label` is the entity type (`ORG`, `LOC`, `PER` or `MISC` in this task), and (`start, end`) is a span of tokens for this entity.

+Note that when there are no illegal transitions, it does compute correct set of entities.
+We can ally this to "golden"
+labels, then apply to predicted labels and compute `F1` score.

 Result is `F1=88.53`.
 Hmm, sounds pretty good, and right in the interval reported by [Jie Yang et al](https://arxiv.org/pdf/1806.04470.pdf) for the same neural architecture (`F1=88.49+-17`).

 Now, note that code above effectively ignores `I` and `O` tags.
 This does not feel right, right?
 Right?